 The Express Entry system is designed for applicants for permanent residence who wish to settle in any province or territory of Canada, with the exception of Quebec.
-This section explores the implications of settling in Quebec after obtaining permanent residency via Express Entry, as well as potential consequences such as denial of citizenship, loss of permanent residency and inadmissibility for misrepresentation.
+This section explores the implications of moving to Quebec after obtaining permanent residency via Express Entry, as well as the potential consequences.

 Obligation to reside in a province other than Quebec